 6 Apr 1943

-Severe damage inflicted by four depth charges dropped by a British Liberator aircraft (120 Sqn RAF/E, pilot F/O J.K.
+Severe damage from four depth charges dropped by a British B-24 Liberator bomber (120 Sqn RAF/E, pilot F/O J.K.
 Moffat) SW of Iceland forced U-594 to return to base.
 (Sources: Kenneth Wynn)

 27 May 1943

-21.50 hrs, vicinity of convoy SL-129: the boat was attacked by a British B-24 Liberator bomber (224 Sqn RAF/T, pilot F/S J.S.
+21.50 hrs, vicinity of convoy SL 129: the boat was attacked by a British B-24 Liberator bomber (224 Sqn RAF/T, pilot F/S J.S.
 Edwards).
-The aircraft (misidentified as a Lancaster) had to abort its first attack as the depth charges failed to release.
+The aircraft (misidentified as a Lancaster) had to abandon its first attack as the depth charges failed to release.
 Flak damaged the the inner port engine and nose.
 U-594 dived and escaped unscathed after six depth charges overshot astern in a second attack.
 (Sources: Franks/Zimmerman)

 28 May 1943